Planting Vegetables for Beginners That Refuse to Fail

 - Dig holes large enough so that the transplanted plants sits slightly deeper than it grew in the nursery or container.
-Remember to add some compost into the hole.
+Remember to add some compost to the hole.

 - Carefully remove the plants from their containers or nursery bed (Minimum disturbance to the roots).